 4. Hotel Entronque Barrancas

-This hotel is located in one of the best places to stay if you want to be close to all the action.
+This hotel is one of the best places to stay if you want to be close to all the action.
 It’s situated just a few-minutes-walk from some of the most popular tourist destinations in Copper Canyon, such as;

 - The Tarahumara caves